Robertkb00/ParallelAssignment1/README.txt

 Truthfully, I kinda threw myself into a bad spot here.
 I was needing to teach myself a lot and waited very last minute to do it, as a result it's just... not good.
 There's code that probably runs and the bones of a project here.
 I couldn't just turn in nothing.
 I feel embarrassed writing this... but I feel I have no choice.
+It's not a good project but it's better than nothing and I will be doing better next time and not just trying to stitch things together in an hour.